kubeflow/blog/_posts/2021-10-13-unified-training-operator-release.md

 author: "Johnu George, Jiaxin Shan, Josh Bottum"
 ---

-The Kubeflow 1.4 release introduced several enhancements to by the Training Operator Working Group, including a change of the repository name from tf-operator to training-operator.
+The Kubeflow 1.4 release introduced several enhancements by the Training Operator Working Group, including a change of the repository name from tf-operator to training-operator.

 In 1.4, the most significant delivery from the Training Operator Working Group was the delivery of the new unified [training operator](https://github.com/kubeflow/training-operator) that enables Kubernetes custom resources (CR) for many of the popular training frameworks: Tensorflow, Pytorch, MXNet and XGboost.
 This single operator provides several valuable benefits: